envoyproxy/go-control-plane/CONTRIBUTING.md

   practices evolve.
 Additional comments on this topic may be provided by maintainers during code review.

-## Breaking change policy

-Both API and implementation stability are important to Envoy.
-Since the API is consumed by clients beyond Envoy, it has a distinct set of versioning guidelines].
-Below, we articulate the Envoy implementation stability rules, which operate within the context of the API versioning guidelines:

-* Features may be marked as deprecated in a given versioned API at any point in time, but this may only be done when a replacement implementation and configuration path is available in go-control-plane on master.
-Deprecators must implement a conversion from the deprecated configuration to the latest
-  `vNalpha` (with the deprecated field) that go-control-plane uses internally.
-The PR author deprecating the old configuration is responsible for updating all tests and canonical configuration.
-The majority of tests and configuration for a feature should be expressed in terms of the latest go-control-plane internal configuration (i.e. `vNalpha`).
-* We will delete deprecated configuration across major API versions.
-E.g. a field marked deprecated in v2 will be removed in v3.

 ## Submitting a PR

 * Fork the repo.